shakilmith/documentaion/quarkus/first-quarkus-application/intellij-ide.md

 ```

-This GreetingResource class only produces simple String based rest service when we invoke the url /greeting.
-Note, that like most of java applications, Quarkus also listens port 8080 in localhost.
+This GreetingResource class only produces simple String based rest service when we invoke the url /greetings.
+Note that, like most of the java applications, Quarkus also listens port 8080 in localhost.

-11. So, open your favourinte web browser and invoke the url: http://localhost:8080/greetings and you will see a simple response like: Hello, World!
+11. So, open your favourite web browser and invoke the url: http://localhost:8080/greetings and you will see a simple response like: Hello, World!

 You have successfully developed a rest service that produces a simple Hello world string message.